-This project is a three-year, fully-funded studentship based in the School of Geography, Geology, and the Environment.
+This project is a four-year, fully-funded studentship based in the School of Geography, Geology, and the Environment.

 - Study a set of unique coral cores covering up to 200 years of ocean climate history from Miri-Sibuti Coral Reefs National Park (MSCRNP).

 - Assess anthropogenic impacts and their effects on sediment and nutrient delivery to the coral reefs and their signatures in coral core geochemistry.

 - Carry out and develop analytical experience with a range of high precision analytical instruments research with cutting edge stable isotope and trace element geochemistry at UoL and partners in Australia and Germany.

 - Undertake innovative climate and geochemical proxy data analysis and develop paleoclimate reconstructions of temperature, hydroclimate, river runoff and eutrophication.

 Southeast Asia (SEA) has the most extensive and diverse coral reefs in the world, making up approximately 28% of the global total (Burke et al., 2011).
 Most of them are located in the humid tropical insular part of SEA; the so-called Maritime Continent (Fig. 1).
 The Maritime Continent has experienced fast economic development and urbanization in the past 40 years, drastically increasing anthropogenically induced pressures on the marine ecosystems and causing significant ecological damage (Tun et al., 2008).
 Borneo has experienced the highest levels of deforestation among all humid tropical regions of the world, with approximately 26% of old-growth rainforest being lost since the early 1970s (Gaveau et al., 2014, 2016).